 John is an advocate for the unique power of charities to build fairer communities, and believes how charities raise their money defines whether they achieve this or not.
 He has 10 years’ experience in income generation roles in the charity sector covering business development and fundraising.
 This has included supporting all domestic services at the British Red Cross as well as securing contracted income in substance misuse and children’s services at several smaller charities.

-Racheal has over 18 years’ experience of providing innovative, high quality financial management and managing a portfolio of big public sector contracts and small grants.
-Her experience is diverse including working as an Office & Finance Manager at The Children’s Society, Contracts Manager at The Princes’ Trust and a Commissioning Officer at the Royal Borough of Greenwich.
+Racheal has over 18 years’ experience of providing innovative, high quality financial management including managing a portfolio of big public sector contracts and small grants

 Janine McDowell – Chair Chair of Board of Trustees

 Janine McDowell joined the Prison Service in England and Wales in 1989 as a Prison Officer at HMP Holloway and over the next 10 years worked at a number of establishments and in various roles before her appointment as Deputy Governor at HMP & YOI Feltham in 1999.